 Fill out the Free Application for Federal Student Aid (FAFSA).
 This considers you for federal- and state-funded aid.
-Applying for scholarships is done more on an individual basis.
-Kirkwood has scholarship information available, but you should also do your own research on other scholarships.
+Scholarships require student initiative.
+You can apply for Kirkwood scholarships by filling out one application at www.kirkwood.edu/scholarships.
+Additionally, Kirkwood would advise students to do research on other scholarships.

 Q. How long does it take to process a FAFSA if it is filed electronically versus mailed?